You’ve completed all your steps in your acceptance email except Film School Orientation. Now follow these steps:

-For our Fall Semester 2020, the building will be accessible for those who will need access.
+For our Spring Semester 2021, the building will be accessible for those who will need access.
 The doors will remain locked but reservations can be made on a first come, first served basis.
 Please select the Building Access tab for building hours and more information.
 Please follow the link below for reserving space in one of our rooms/labs.

 How To Submit A Request

-Please review the following guide for Fall 2020 Equipment Cage basics and details.
+Please review the following guide for Spring 2021 Equipment Cage basics and details.

 Mandatory Set Safety & Culture Training

 At the beginning of each Fall and Spring semesters the Colorado Film School (CFS) holds a mandatory set safety and set culture training for incoming students.
 This is a chance for new students to learn everything they will need to know about set etiquette, set expectations, set safety, inclusivity, discrimination and harassment policies, on-location shoot procedures, and more.
 This training is mandatory to complete before students will be permitted to shoot.